 What Is Compost Tea?

-Compost tea is a liquid inoculum produced by leaching soluble nutrients and extracting bacteria, fungi, protozoa and nematodes from compost.
-The compost tea process can be likened to brewing beer or wine and like these same processes, requires care and the correct tea making equipment.
+Compost tea is a liquid and produced by leaching soluble nutrients and extracting bacteria, fungi, protozoa and nematodes from compost.
+The compost tea process can be likened to brewing beer and wine.

 Improved plant growth as a result of protecting plant surfaces with beneficial organisms which occupy infection sites and also prevent disease-causing organisms from attacking the plant.